jhipster/jhipster-lite/documentation/hexagonal-architecture.md

 ### Code in Primary

 The primary part contains adapters for the code driving our domain.
 Example: code to expose REST WebServices.
-This part depends a lot on frameworks and is responsible for making the best possible exposure of the businesses actions.
+This part depends a lot on frameworks and is responsible for making the best possible exposure of the business actions.

 ### Code in Secondary

-The secondary part are adapters implementing the ports from the domain.
-This part depends a lot on framework and its responsibility is to make the best possible use of the infrastructure our business needs.
+The secondary part is made of adapters implementing the ports from the domain.
+This part depends a lot on frameworks and its responsibility is to make the best possible use of the infrastructure our business needs.